linsomniac/spotify_to_ytmusic/README.md

 # Getting Started

+## Install Python (you may already have it)

+You will need a somewhat recent version of Python  3.10 and above are known to work, 3.8-3.10 might work.

+### For Windows

+Download Python for Windows from: https://www.python.org/downloads/windows/

+You can also use choco to install it: `choco install python`

+### For Linux

+You probably already have it installed.
+See your package manager of choice to install it.

 ## Install spotify2ytmusic (via pip)

 This package is available on pip, so you can install it using: